-Together with staff of MTC Australia, the teachers of Warakirri College celebrate the success of each student completing Year 10 or the HSC in 2018.
+Together with staff of MTC Australia, the teachers and staff of Warakirri College celebrate the success of each student completing Year 10 or the HSC in 2019.

-We acknowledge the students' commitment and tenacity and we wish them every success in the future as they transition to further education and employment.
+We acknowledge the students' commitment and tenacity in overcoming personal and educational challenges and we wish them every success in the future as they transition to further education and employment.

-Carolyn Blanden Principal
+Carolyn Blanden

+Principal